 Here are the ingredients (amounts are in the recipe card below).

-- Oil: I love using White sesame oil (taihaku) or rice oil to get an extra crispy texture.
-White sesame oil may be hard to get if you don't live in Japan, so you can use your regular cooking oil and add toasted sesame oil to add flavor.
+- Oil - I love using White sesame oil (taihaku) or rice oil to get an extra crispy texture.
+You can use your regular cooking oil, like vegetable oil, or olive oil.

-- Batter: This recipe uses water, cake flour, and baking powder.
-No egg required.
+- Batter - This recipe uses water, cake flour, and baking powder.
+No egg is required.

-- Tentsuyu (Tempura sauce): This is the tempura dipping sauce.
+- Tentsuyu (Tempura sauce) - This is the tempura dipping sauce.
 Put grated daikon radish in mentsuyu (noodle soup) in this recipe.
-You can find a homemade mentsuyu recipe in the Kake soba noodle recipe.

 Tempura batter mix

-The fastest way to make tempura batter is using tempura batter mix.
-You just need to add water and mix it up.
+The fastest way to make tempura batter is by using tempura batter mix or tempura flour.
+You need to add water and mix it up.

 But we won't use it as we can easily make the batter with simple ingredients.